Twin Paradox Explained

 Time-keeping, distance and speed are bound in one equation.

 Therefore, actual differences in clock rates implies actual

 length contraction dependent on actual speed relative to

 light speed.
 Actual length contraction works in combination

 This can all be charted out against an absolute frame of

-reference, which is simply the sum total of the cosmos, or
+reference, which is simply a system at rest with respect to the sum total of the cosmos, or

 equivalently, the view from a higher dimension, where light